Snowboarding — Targeting Beijing 2022

 “My mom Dixie is First Nations and is the oldest of six.
 She’s a strong, creative and outspoken woman.
 Her strength, hard work ethic and strong sense of self has always inspired me to be myself, to follow my heart, and not to care what others think of me," said Spencer.

 She's been following her heart ever since.

-From the moment she first learned to snowboard at the age of 11 – turning pro just 5 years later – she's channelled this spirit to become one of the most progressive snowboarders in the world and the winner of five Winter X Games medals.
+From the moment she first learned to snowboard at the age of 11 – turning pro just 5 years later – she's channelled this spirit to become one of the most progressive snowboarders in the world and the winner of five X Games medals.

 "I started to get joint injuries where my joint capsules would swell up and cause a ton of irritation," O'Brien recalled.
 "I wouldn't be able to lift my arms above my head."